githubuser772/BilikoyXShellSpawner/README.md

 Contributions are highly encouraged!
 Feel free to submit issues or pull requests to enhance the functionality.

 ## License
 This project is licensed under the MIT License.
-For more details, refer to the LICENSE file.
+For more details, refer to the LICENSE.md file.

 ## Contact
 For inquiries or support, connect with us via [Telegram](https://t.me/VigilantPhantom) or [GitHub](https://github.com/githubuser772).